getsentry/examples/README.md

 ### AspNetOwinWebApi

 ASP.NET Web API 2 (OWIN)
 Integration of an OWIN app with a middleware and a ExceptionHandler.
 Reads data from the request into the event.
+It also demonstrates how to capture exceptions that were handled by user code (`FirstChanceException`).
+Request data is also included as it's added via `SentryEventProcessor` in the `SentryMiddleware`.